ChestnutDots/WebLogProgram/README.md

 # WebLogProgram

-This Program was created as a part of the online course provided by the Duke University: Java Programming and Software Engineering Fundamentals, Copyright by O. Astrachan, R. Duvall, A. Hilton, and S. Rodger.
+This Program was created as a part of the online course provided by the Duke University: Java Programming and Software Engineering Fundamentals, Apache Licence 2.0, Copyright by O. Astrachan, R. Duvall, A. Hilton, and S. Rodger.
+Additionally, Apache Commons CSV package was used, Apache Licence 2.0, Copyright held by The Apache Software Foundation.

 Analyze access to website from log entries.